For the Media

 HealthWell at a Glance

-Since 2004, HealthWell has awarded more than $840 million in copayment assistance and helped more than 320,000 patients afford their medications.
+Since 2004, HealthWell has awarded over $2.1 billion in copayment assistance and helped more than 615,000 patients afford their medications.

 HealthWell manages a diverse portfolio of Disease Funds, adding new funds whenever possible.
 View our current fund list here.